ycardon/gigaset-elements-proxy/README.md

 ## Convenience APIs

-- [live camera stream](/live): you have to set the camera id in the configuration file
+- [live camera (redirect to a cloud-based RTSP stream)](/live): you have to set the camera id in the configuration file

+- [live camera (local MJPEG stream)](/live-local): you have set your camera local infos in the configuration file

 - [sensors status](/sensors)